mccright/rrl/README.md

 <details>
 <summary><a name="a_worse_place_than_hell_by_john_matteson"></a>A Worse Place than Hell -- How the Civil War Battle of Fredericksburg Changed a Nation.
 By John Matteson.
 2021 </summary>

-### Worse Place than Hell -- How the Civil War Battle of Fredericksburg Changed a Nation.
+### A Worse Place than Hell -- How the Civil War Battle of Fredericksburg Changed a Nation.
 Audio: https://www.overdrive.com/media/6213018/a-worse-place-than-hell
 eBook: https://www.overdrive.com/media/5570924/a-worse-place-than-hell
 By [John Matteson](https://en.wikipedia.org/wiki/John_Matteson)  (1961 – )

-Reading Notes: Jane delivered a Public Library copy to me for my birthday, and recommended by her brother-in-law.
+Reading Notes: Jane delivered a Public Library copy to me for my birthday.
+It was recommended by her brother-in-law.
+Oliver Wendell Holmes, Jr, John Pelham, George Washington Whitman & Walt Whitman

+...war is not as glorious as novelists would have us believe.
+John Pelham, Confederate Army.
+He had a gift: an aptitude for turning other yound men into ruined heaps of blood and bone.
+...he was to perform his wonders in a theater of pain.
+...the (*Jeb*) Stuart Horse Artillery.
+Few adhesives bind more powerfully than the satisfaction of well-executed teamwork.

+...George Washington Whitman.
+His brother Walt wrote poetry.
+Oddly, George was finding warfare more comfortable than his brother Walt, back in Brooklyn, was finding the peace.

 </details>